ilyabo/ilyabo.github.com/src/pages/p/density-map/index.md

 preview: germany.png
 date: 2015-01-01
 ---
-An adaptive hexagon overlay for representing density heat maps with a self-developed geographic mapping engine:
+A zoom-adaptive hexagon overlay for representing density heat maps with a self-developed slippy map engine.
+Here we also used our hierarchical hexagonal system [TeraHex](https://github.com/teralytics/geohex) for geospatial indexing:

 ![](germany.png)